Bio

 Through his current ongoing project, Trickster Company, He carries forward the goals of empowering indigenous artists.
 Through this brand he works to:

--Celebrate indigenous resilience.
-He hopes that introducing traditional art through modern products, creates greater accessibility for indigenous people to represent who they are in their day to day lives with pride.
+He hopes that introducing traditional art through modern products, creates greater accessibility for Indigenous people to represent who they are in their day to day lives with pride.

--Celebrate cross cultural connection.
-The products he curates and produces are created to be accessible to non-native or non-tlingit people as well, so that everyone has an opportunity to celebrate the art, to appreciate the art, without appropriating the art.
+The products Worl curates and produces are created to be accessible to non-Native or non-Tlingit people as well, so that everyone has an opportunity to celebrate the art, to appreciate the art, without appropriating the art.

--Break into a tourist market which profits millions of dollars off knock off native artwork.
+The tourist industry currently profits millions of dollars off knock off native artwork.
+Worl is opposed to non-Native artists profiting off Native knowledge and culture.

 These goals are also foundational in his work outside of the brand.
 His crafts range from product design, digital design, jewelry making, printmaking, public art, and most recently he is working to develop his skills in sculpture and computer aided 3d design.